Blog · Review Essay · Last reviewed June 19, 2026

 The Delusion

 Morozov's core enemy is cyber-utopianism: the belief that open networks naturally undermine authoritarian power.
-He pairs it with internet-centrism, the habit of explaining politics by starting with the internet rather than with institutions, parties, police, money, courts, culture, infrastructure, and coercion.
+More precisely, it is the belief that access, speech, circulation, and transparency automatically convert into democratic capacity.
+He pairs it with internet-centrism, the habit of explaining politics by starting with the internet rather than with institutions, parties, police, courts, money, culture, infrastructure, and coercion.

-The book's argument is strongest when it treats technology as an amplifier of existing power relations rather than as an independent liberator.
+The book's argument is strongest when it treats technology as an amplifier and translator of existing power relations rather than as an independent liberator.
 A tool that helps dissidents find one another can help a regime find them too.
 A platform that spreads protest footage can also spread state propaganda, conspiracy, intimidation, and entertainment that drains political attention.
+A search engine that surfaces banned documents can also make activists, readers, donors, and social ties easier to map.

 Authoritarian Adaptation